LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 .. note::
    - You can specify a list of values for any supported parameter in ``config.json``.
 Each entry in the list is treated as a separate simulation.
    - Not all variables support lists.
 Using a list for an unsupported parameter may overwrite previous results.
-   - The `f` parameter must not be explicitly provided to aggregators, pre-aggregators, or attacks that require it in their parameters, as it is already determined based on the values of  "f" and "tolerated_f".
+   - The `f` parameter must not be explicitly provided to (pre-)aggregators or attacks that require it in their parameters, as it is already determined based on the values of the main `f` parameter in ``config.json``.

 Launching the Benchmark